12 Regional Barbecue Sauce Styles All Grill Masters Should Know

 If pure vinegar isn’t your jam, tame things down by adopting the Piedmont or Lexington version of Carolina barbecue sauce.
 It’s almost identical to the East Carolina sauce, except they add ketchup and brown sugar to mellow out that vinegar tang.
 This thicker, sweeter sauce is still great on pulled pork, especially if you’re serving it up as a sandwich.

 You might not think about Florida when it comes to barbecue, but they’re famous for their signature smoked mullet.
-Florida sauce combines Carolina’s heavy vinegar presence with Cuban citrus and Caribbean spicy and tropical elements.
+Florida barbecue sauce combines Carolina’s heavy vinegar presence with Cuban citrus and Caribbean spicy and tropical elements.
 It’s usually basted on the meat or fish as it cooks.

 Baltimore-style barbecue is different from anywhere else in the country.
 These Marylanders are famous for their pit beef sandwich, which is grilled rather than smoked.
 This sandwich is traditionally served up with a creamy horseradish sauce.
 The spicier the sauce, the better!

-When you think of generic barbecue sauce, it’s probably Kansas City-style.
+When you think of traditional barbecue sauce, it’s probably Kansas City-style.
 This sweet and tangy sauce can contain more than a dozen ingredients, but it always starts with a tomato or ketchup base and includes brown sugar or molasses as a sweetener.
 It’s good on everything, but it’s especially tasty on a rack of ribs.
 Because of the high sugar content, you’ll want to use this sauce after cooking so it doesn’t burn.

 St. Louis barbecue sauce is similar to Kansas City (hey, they’re both from Missouri), but its thinner because of the addition of vinegar, which also tames down the sweetness quite a bit.
 It has a sweet-and-sour flavor with a kick of spice, and its lower sugar content means it can be used while the meat cooks without fear of the sauce burning.